-11. Ventilation.
+11. Ventilation:

 Inadequate ventilation also favors the development of termites and wood rots.
 Provide ventilation at the rate of at least one 8 x 16 inch opening (or equivalent) for each 25 linear feet of foundation wall.
 Provide ventilation for all dead air pockets.
+If adequate ventilation is impractical an Exclusion of Minimum Treating Standards contract attachment (Exclusion form) shall not be required provided the property owner is clearly notified on the initial contract that adequate ventilation does not exist and will not be provided.

-12. Replacements / Exclusion of Existing Damage
+12. Replacements / Exclusion of Existing Damage:

 - A. Wood substantially weakened by termites, powder-post beetles or decay fungi (rot) should be replaced.
-Replacements may be made by the operator or the property owner, or both.
-Replacement of damage caused by termites or powder-post beetles for which the operator is not responsible must be specifically excluded in writing by: - (1) Describing the excluded replacements in the contract and stating therein that they are not to be made by the operator; - (2) Showing their location on the diagram of the structure and; - (3) Noting that the replacement of uninfested hidden damage (that which cannot be seen by thorough visible inspection without defacing the property) at or above the subfloor, which is not covered by (1) and (2) and which was caused by an infestation occurring prior to the operator's first treatment of the property or the issuance of a letter of clearance, shall not be the responsibility of the operator. - B. The license holder shall be required to replace substantially weakened wood which has been damaged by termites, on buildings covered by a contract providing a guarantee for retreatment and replacement of termite damage, when inspectors find active termites associated with the damaged wood and / or visible damage not excluded as required in paragraph A. - C. Replacement of wood weakened by decay fungi (rot) shall not be the license holders responsibility, unless they have entered into an agreement to control this pest provided that the owner is provided written notification in bold print that a condition exists to the substructure which is favorable to decay fungi and possible damage due to rot, on the termite or powder-post beetle control contract, graph, and letter of clearance, if issued. - 13.
-Outside Grade.
-See Figure 1.
+Replacements may be made by the license holder or the property owner, or both.
+Replacements made by the license holder exceeding two thousand dollars (\$2,000.00) must be performed by a licensed contractor.
+Replacement of damage caused by termites or powder-post beetles for which the operator is not responsible must be specifically excluded in writing by: - (1) Describing the excluded replacements in the contract and stating therein that they are not to be made by the license holder; - (2) Showing their location on the diagram of the structure and; - (3) Noting that the replacement of un-infested hidden damage (that which cannot be seen by thorough visible inspection without defacing the property) at or above the subfloor, which is not covered by (1) and (2) and which was caused by an infestation occurring prior to the operator's first treatment of the property or the issuance of a letter of clearance, shall not be the responsibility of the license holder. - B. The license holder shall be required to replace substantially weakened wood which has been damaged by termites, on buildings covered by a contract providing a guarantee for retreatment and replacement of termite damage, when inspectors find active termites associated with the damaged wood and / or visible damage not excluded as required in paragraph A. - C. Replacement of wood weakened by decay fungi (rot) shall not be the license holder's responsibility, unless they have entered into an agreement to control this pest provided that the owner is provided written notification in bold print that a condition exists to the substructure which is favorable to decay fungi and possible damage due to rot, on the termite or powder-post beetle control contract, graph, and letter of clearance, if issued.

+13. Outside Grade: (See Figure 1)